gumaerc-testorg/18.024-spring-2011/content/pages/recitations.md

 ---
 content_type: page
+description: This section provides the list of problems assigned from the course textbook for each recitation session.
 learning_resource_types:
 - Recitations
 ocw_type: CourseSection
 title: Recitations
 uid: 71ca1f7d-cb1b-a49d-f41e-071d695d30b1
+video_metadata:
+  youtube_id: null
 ---

 Unless noted otherwise, the Recitations are from the course textbook: